benjbubu/openvpnscripts/README.md

 Don't forget to change the folder from openvpn (/etc/openvpn/confuser) and apache (for downloading the user's files).

-I using mutt to send the files by mail.
+I use mutt to send the files by mail.
 The script will check and/or install it if needed.

 (but you can change it:))